 Shortly after taking office, Trump filed the paperwork to pull the U.S. out of the Paris Agreement.

 Unfortunately, when Trump said the Paris Agreement would undermine the U.S. economy, he may have simply meant the economy of the oil and gas industry.
 Reducing the country's reliance on fossil fuels would certainly financially impact those in the oil and gas industry — an industry that has provided plenty of financial support to both Trump and Scott Pruitt, the EPA administrator at the time, who applauded Trump's decision to withdraw.

 Many people heavily criticized the Trump administration's intention to withdraw from the agreement, as it would make the U.S. one of only two G20 countries to not be a party of the agreement.

 Did the U.S. Withdraw from the Paris Agreement?

-All that being said, the earliest the U.S. is legally allowed to withdraw from the Paris Agreement is Nov.
-4, 2020 — one day after the upcoming presidential election.
-So for now, the U.S. is still a ratified party of the Paris Agreement until that date, at which point we officially left the accord.
+All that being said, the earliest the U.S. was legally allowed to withdraw from the Paris Agreement was Nov.
+4, 2020 — one day after the presidential election.
+The U.S. remained a ratified party of the Paris Agreement until that date, at which point we officially left the accord.